-Facilitating integration of comm unity engagement i in organizational processes r acintating integration of commi annty engagement in organizational processes
+Facilitating integration of community engagement in organizational processes

+Strategies and Polices

+- L.1.
+A specific policy commitment to put people and communities' capacities, needs, priorities and preferences as the basis for Movement action and advocacy is in place - L.2.
+Community engagement accountability and referenced and integrated in other relevant policies, strategies and procedures, such as on disaster response. health care. protection, gender, communications and staff and volunteer management - L.3.
+Community engagement policies and commitments have been developed with the participation and input of governance, management, staff and volunteers, and whenever possible, vulnerable and marginalized people and communities

+Management

-Strategies and Polices Management Organizational Development L.1.
-A specific policy commitment to put people and communities' capacities, needs, priorities and preferences as the basis for Movement action and advocacy is in place L.1.
-Information and decision- making channels for community engagement and accountability, including responsibilities for addressing feedback, complaints and protection against sexual L.1.
-Adequate human and financial resources are allocated to support integration of community-engagement and accountability measures into all areas of work L.2.
-Technical assistance, L.2.
-Community engagement and accountability is referenced and integrated in other relevant policies, strategies and procedures, such as on disaster response, health care, gender, protection, communications and staff and volunteer management abuse and exploitation, are clearly established and communicated to all staff and volunteers and partners L.2.
-A designated focal point in the senior governance and management team is responsible for monitoring and overseeing community- engagement and capacity-building and knowledge-sharing measures are in place to increase awareness and understanding of community engagement and accountability amongst leadership and governance, management, staff and volunteers, particularly at the branch and community level L.3.
-Community engagement policies and commitments have been developed with the participation and input of governance, management, staff and volunteers, and whenever possible, vulnerable and marginalized people and communities accountability initiatives throughout the organization L.3.
-Performance appraisals of relevant staff members include assessment criteria for their community-engagement and accountability responsibilities and set out realistic and achievable performance benchmarks and indicators and appropriate support for them to achieve them L.3.
-Staff and volunteers are encouraged and supported to participate in and contribute to knowledge-sharing, peer-to- peer learning and acommunity of practice
+- L.1.
+Information and decisionmaking channels community engagement and accountability, including responsibilities for addressing complaints feedback, and protection against sexual abuse and exploitation, are clearly established and communicated to all staff and volunteers and partners - L.2.
+A designated focal point in the senior governance and management team is responsible for monitoring and overseeing community-engagement and accountability initiatives throughout the organization - L.3.
+Performance appraisals of relevant staff members include assessment criteria for their community-engagement and accountability responsibilities and set out realistic and achievable performance benchmarks and indicators and appropriate support for them to achieve them

+Organizational Development

+- L.1.
+Adequate human and financial resources are allocated to support integration of community-engagement and accountability measures into all areas of work - L.2.
+Technical assistance. capacity-building and knowledge-sharing measures are in place to increase awareness and understanding of community engagement and accountability amongst leadership and governance, management, staff and volunteers, particularly at the branch and community level - L.3.
+Staff and volunteers are encouraged and supported to participate in and contribute to knowledge-sharing, peer-to-peer learning and a community of practice

-Programme and Operations Benchmarks These benchmarks help set out some of the requirements to ensure community-engagement and accountability measures are systematically integrated into programmes and operations.
+Programme and Operations Benchmarks

+These benchmarks help set out some of the requirements to ensure community-engagement and accountability measures are systematically integrated into programmes and operations.